brillout/goldpage/docs/readme.template.md

 <br/>
 :dove:&nbsp;&nbsp; <b>Freedom</b>

-`ssr-coin` takes care of SSR and SSR only: the rest of your stack is entirely up to you.
+`ssr-coin` takes care of SSR and SSR only, it is entirely unopinionated, and it works with:
-You can use:
 - Any view libray: React, Vue, React Native Web, ...
 - Any server framework: Express, Koa, Hapi, ...
 - Any language: ES7, TypeScript, PostCSS, ...
-- Any provider: Redux, GraphQL Apollo, Relay, ...
+- Any provider: Redux, React Router, GraphQL Apollo, Relay, ...
+- Any CSS-in-JS: Emotion, styled-components, ...
 - Any process manager: Docker, systemd, PM2, ...

 <br/>
 :sparkles:&nbsp; <b>Easy</b>

-We designed `ssr-coin` with a strong focus on ease of use.
+We designed `ssr-coin` with a meticulous focus on ease of use.
-We follow the zero-config philosophy and we give you a minimal amount of configuration.
+We believe in the zero-config philosophy and we give you only a minimal amount of configuration.

 <br/>
 :battery:&nbsp; <b>Batteries included</b>

-`ssr-coin` includes
+`ssr-coin` comes with:
-browser auto-reload,
-server auto-reload,
-automatic code splitting,
-optimal HTTP caching,
-etc.
+- Browser auto-reload
+- Server auto-reload
+- Automatic page-based JavaScript source code splitting
+- Optimal HTTP caching

 <br/>
 :zap:&nbsp; <b>Blazing Fast Mobile Pages</b>